-China leaders vow to create self-reliant ‘technology power’
+China’s leaders vow to become self-reliant technology power

 China faces a “complicated international situation,” it said, but it made no mention of the coronavirus pandemic or its tariff war with Washington.

-Technology is a cornerstone of the ruling party’s marathon campaign to promote self-sustaining growth based on domestic consumer spending and to built a “moderately prosperous society.”
+Technology is a cornerstone of the ruling party’s marathon campaign to promote self-sustaining growth based on domestic consumer spending and to build a “moderately prosperous society.”

 China’s factories assemble most of the world’s smartphones, personal computers and consumer electronics but need U.S., European and Japanese components.
 Its communist leaders see that as a strategic weakness.